 - Fapiaos are stored online, so they are never lost and can be re-printed

 - They eliminate the need for paper, ink and delivery services, and they are environmentally friendly

 - Optimization and automation – The shift to e-fapiao is expected to affect not only financial management and accounting in China, but the entire business operation.
 Hence, this is an opportunity to update and optimize additional business functions, to achieve greater precision and productivity.

 - Increased transparency – The new system is meant to increase the government’s ability to monitor corporate activity.
 These digital tools also increase transparency, so it is advisable to implement internal control and supervision systems such as operational audits in China.

 - Start preparing today – Currently the usage of e-fapiao in the piloted provinces is still voluntary.
-However, once the e-fapiao is fully implemented, companies will be required to comply with all the consequent regulations and to be able to operate the new government software.
+However, once digital invoicing in China is fully implemented, companies will be required to comply with all the consequent regulations and be able to operate the new government software.
 It is highly recommended to start preparing as soon as possible.

 Please note that while companies benefit from the new reform, it also increases the government’s ability to monitor corporate activity.